 Stakeholder management challenge:

-• Who you’re engaging with?
+- Who are you engaging with?

-• How often?
+- How often?

-• What they’ve said and requested?
+- What they've said and requested?

-• Any issues raised or commitments promised and your progress towards resolving these?
+- Any issues raised or commitments promised, and your progress towards resolving these?

 SRM solution:

-Next Steps: How to choose the right SRM software?
+How to choose the right SRM software

-Not every SRM on the market offers the same features or same support.
-SRM software that might work well for one organization might be a poor fit for another, so you need to do your research once you’re ready to select an SRM.
+Not every SRM on the market offers the same features or the same support.
+SRM software that might work well for one organization might be a poor fit for another, so you need to do your research once you're ready to select an SRM.

 To help you do this research, we've developed a free comprehensive checklist of features to look for when you're researching SRM options.
 To download the free checklist, click the image below!